sdcote/cdxlab/19-Docker/LabNotes.md

 'user.dir' = /
 ```

+This means the `-owd` switch (override working directory)  is not available in the base directory

 ## Batch Runs
 In this scenario, CDX data transfer jobs are run in an ad hoc fashion where the job runs and the container terminates after the last record in the batch is processed.